jrossthomson/dlp-dataflow-deidentification/README.md

 ```

 ## ReIdentification From BigQuery
-You can. use the pipeline to read from BgQuery table and publish the re-identification data in a secure pub sub topic.
+You can use the pipeline to read from a BigQuery table and publish the re-identification data in a secure

-Export the Standard SQL Query to read data from bigQuery
+Pub/Sub topic.

-One example from our solution guide:
+Export the Standard SQL Query to read data from BigQuery

 ```
 export QUERY="select id,card_number,card_holders_name from \`${PROJECT_ID}.${BQ_DATASET_NAME}.100000CCRecords\` where safe_cast(credit_limit as int64)>100000 and safe_cast (age as int64)>50 group by id,card_number,card_holders_name limit 10"
 ```